EOS-Ghostbusters/EOS-Utilities/syncthing/README.md

 (For Ubuntu 16.04+)

-This is also anti-GUI because of that Swedish guy.
+This is anti-GUI because of that Swedish guy.
 All complaints should be directed to him.

 ### Install